 Why You Need to Reconsider Your Email Tracking Right Now or You Risk a €20 Million Fine

 How does GDPR work to encourage more helpful selling practices exactly?

 This is the intention - and the way your sales team should treat GDPR.

-The changes force sales and marketing pro’s to focus their attention on those prospects who have agreed to be contacted.
+These changes force sales and marketing professionals to focus their attention on those prospects who have agreed to be contacted.
 This is effective lead qualification.
 Your sales reps will be more likely to close deals by focusing more time on hot prospects rather than spreading themselves thin trying to sell to every lead in a bloated pipeline.

 But one of the most trustworthy tools of lead qualification in any good sales pro’s weaponry is email tracking.

-Under GDPR, you need a explicit permission to track any EU resident’s emails - prospects and customers.
+Under GDPR, you need explicit permission to track any EU resident’s emails - prospects and customers.

 Basically, you now need people to ‘opt-in’ to email tracking.

 If you haven’t thrown your computer out of your window in a fit of sheer frustration, it’s time to answer the question you are probably screaming inside your head...